colah/ByronTrialNotes/daily-notes/day23.md

     * Judge: The question is whether you can say that they are responses
     * Prosecution: You don't know if that was in response to ...
     * Witness: That's fair.
-  * "@torontogoat, I would be very surprised if you can ... (legality of taking pictures)" -- Desping, Owen Jacobson of Toronto
+  * "@torontogoat, I would be very surprised if you can ... (legality of taking pictures)" -- Derspiny, Owen Jacobson of Toronto
   * "Expanded police presence at Allan gardens" -- G20 mobilize
   * "I just saw police arrest activists..."
   * "Just saw them put a..." -- eightlines